BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Introduction

 \section{Introduction}

 Outsourced computation has become ubiquitous.
-Instead of creating and managing computing resources locally, individuals and organizations resort to cloud computing services where the physical hardware is owned and managed by the \gls{CSP} and shared among many clients.
 While cost-effective, outsourced computation introduces confidentiality concerns because the clients’ sensitive data must be sent to the \gls{CSP}’s servers for processing by some (possibly third-party) application software.
 Malicious \glspl{CSP} or software can misuse client data.
 Furthermore, even if the \gls{CSP} is trusted, other malicious actors may compromise the sensitive data through run-time attacks or side-channel leakage.

 One solution to this problem is to use cryptographic techniques such as \gls{FHE} which allow arbitrary computation on encrypted data.
 With \gls{FHE}, the server receives and processes only encrypted data.
 However, \gls{FHE} incurs very large performance overheads, orders of magnitude worse than processing the plaintext directly~\cite{viand21}.
-As an example, a single multiplication operation using \gls{FHE} is slower than a normal multiplication instruction by seven orders of magnitude~\cite{viand21}.
 An alternative is to use hardware-assisted security mechanisms like \glspl{TEE} present in modern \gls{CPU} architectures, which can potentially ensure security while maintaining performance.
 A \gls{TEE} provides isolation for each client from the server \gls{OS} as well as from other clients.
-But software bugs in the code running on the server can lead to run-time attacks.
-Furthermore, most implementations of \gls{TEE}s are designed with limited resistance to side-channel attacks~\cite{intelSGXExplained2016,sanctum,demystifyingTrustzone}.
+But bugs in server software can lead to run-time attacks.
+Furthermore, most \gls{TEE} implementations offer only limited resistance to side-channel attacks~\cite{intelSGXExplained2016,sanctum,demystifyingTrustzone}.
 Therefore, the need remains for an efficient and effective approach to protect outsourced computation even in the presence of software vulnerabilities and side channels.

 Our goal is to address this need via minimal hardware changes.
 We design a minimal set of extensions for the RISC-V \gls{ISA} to preserve data confidentiality even in the presence of software vulnerabilities or side channels.
 The extensions and the accompanying attestation architecture, which together we call \design, allow a client to send conventionally encrypted data to a remote server, so that the \gls{CPU} can decrypt and process the data without allowing it or any data derived from it to be exfiltrated from the system.
 Computation results are returned only after encryption with the client's key.